-- 1. Do one of the following: - In the Tools toolbar, select the Select tool. - Press Alt + S. - 2.
+- 1. Do one of the following:

+- Press Alt + S. - 2.
 In the Camera or Drawing view, select the drawing you want to create a matte for.

 You can also apply the operation to all the drawings in the layer at the same time.